juren53/WHM/QR_Codes/Python QR code libraries.md

 create_museum_qr("https://museum.org/exhibits/dinosaur-fossils", "dino01", "./qr_codes")
 ```

-Would you like me to go into more detail on any of these libraries or show more advanced examples?
+This is just a few to consider.
+There amore with more advanced examples?